Program Specialist Visa Sponsorship Jobs in California

 Which visa types are most common for program specialist roles in California?

-The H-1B is the most common visa for program specialist roles in California, provided the position requires a bachelor's degree or higher in a specific field.
+The H-1B visa is the most common visa for program specialist roles in California, provided the position requires a bachelor's degree or higher in a specific field.
 Employers in the UC and CSU systems frequently use H-1B and sometimes J-1 visas.
 TN visas apply to Canadian and Mexican nationals in qualifying specialty occupations.
 O-1 visas are an option for individuals with demonstrated extraordinary achievement.

 Which cities in California have the most program specialist sponsorship jobs?